-McCormick Home’s latest results for the four areas measured, including the treatment of pressure ulcers, use of restraints, incidents of falls and treatment of incontinence, are now available.
+McCormick Home’s latest results for the four areas measured, including the treatment of pressure ulcers, use of restraints and incidents of falls, are now available.
 We are pleased to share these results with you, along with some information on how these results contribute to our efforts to continually enhance the quality of care we provide.

 At McCormick Home, the care and safety of our residents is our first priority.
 We are committed to quality improvement that leads to better resident health and safety and better care performance, and we value Health Quality Ontario’s public reporting effort as an important tool that can be used to inform our quality improvement activities.

 We hold ourselves to a high standard and strictly apply the ministry’s definitions related to the health quality indicators.
 In addition, we continually strive to better understand the ministry’s measurement and reporting criteria as they evolve.
 As such, our results, and those of other long-term care facilities, sometimes vary considerably from one quarterly reporting period to another, impacting on the averages reported.
 Please bear with us as we continue to work through this process, and know that we are committed to providing you with clear and understandable information that best articulates how our results impact those in our care.
 As always, your comments and questions are welcome.

 While our numeric results are important to ensuring that we maintain a high level of quality in the services we provide, our focus remains on the individual experiences of care we provide to each of our residents at any given moment.
 We believe strongly in the importance of person-centred care and practice a philosophy that focuses on individual personhood and dignity in the services we provide.

 In addition, we recognize the important role that family members play in the health and wellbeing of our residents.
 We understand the need to respect a family’s wishes when they make important decisions on behalf of their loved one, and we work to ensure they remain an integral part of our residents’ plan of care.